tefra/xsdata/docs/codegen.rst

 package
 -------

-The package option specifies where the target module(s) will be created inside the current working directory.
+Specify where the target module(s) will be created inside the current working directory. eg `--package api.models`

 .. admonition:: Note
     :class: hint